paul-chelarescu/lauzhack/README.md

 How do they do that?

-[Gamaya](http://gamaya.com/) scans the crops with low altitude drones using high spectoscopy cameras.
+[Gamaya](http://gamaya.com/) scans the crops with low altitude drones using high spectroscopy cameras.

 Cameras that not only take pictures in red, green, blue, but in many, many other wavelenghts - useful for detecting what materials is in that area.